 Save Options Click on the up or down arrow or in the field to select from the dropdown list.
 Options are: Save Manually, Save using Fast Save button, Save on Trigger Save on duration elapsed, Save following Open.
 Save Manually Click on this option to select that files can only be saved from the File menu.

-Save Using fast Save button

-Click this option to save the graph to an incrementing file name.

-When Save using Fast Save button is selected, the Fast Save button is show in the tool bar.
-Clicking this button

-Save on Trigger Click on this option to save a file is automatically on every trigger (this includes an
+Save Using fast Save button Click this option to save the graph to an incrementing file name.
+When Save using Fast Save button is selected, the Fast Save button is shown in the tool bar.
+Clicking this button Save on Trigger Click on this option to save a file is automatically on every trigger (this includes an Auto trigger).

+ACQUIRE

+Single

-Auto trigger).
+Auto

+• • Triggered H

-The lim button is shown on the right of the Trigger button.
+The Int button is shown on the right of the Trigger button.
 Toggling this disables and enables the automatic save.

-Save on Duration elapsed

-Click on this option to save a file every Auto save duration (seconds) following a trigger.
+Triggered 📑 📊 Save on Duration elapsed Click on this option to save a file every Auto save duration (seconds) following a trigger.
 The button is shown on the right of the Single button.
 Toggling this disables and enables the automatic save.

-Save following Open

-Click on this option to save automatically after any file is opened and after any processing, including maths.
+Save following Open Click on this option to save automatically after any file is opened and after any processing, including maths.
 Note: This is particularly useful for post-processing logged files.

-Save As file format

-Click on the up or down arrow or in the field to select from the dropdown list.

-Options are: Cleverscope (.apc), Text (.txt), Binary (.bin),

-Save File Base Name

-Click on the up or down arrow or in the field to select the file Note: For all automatic saves a base file name must be specified in Save File Base Name and the file increment is controlled with Save start and Save stop.
-Save start is automatically incremented with each save

-Save start and Save stop

-Click on the up or down arrow or in the field to define the file increments
+Save As file format Click on the up or down arrow or in the field to select from the dropdown list.
+Options are : Cleverscope (.apc), Text (.txt), Binary (.bin), Save File Base Name Click on the up or down arrow or in the field to select the file Note: For all automatic saves a base file name must be specified in Save File Base Name and the file increment is controlled with Save start and Save stop .
+Save start is automatically incremented with each save Save start and Save stop Click on the up or down arrow or in the field to define the file increments